wshon/madedit-mod/README.txt

 4. Fixed issue of extra script because of Search/Replace dialog using MadEdit as TextEdit
 5. Fixed issue of updating StartRecord on Toolbar
 6. Fixed issue of duplicated Find/Replace generated
-7. Fixed issue of loading script with unicode characters, eg, unicode in comments
+7. Fixed issue of loading script with Unicode characters, eg, Unicode in comments
 8. Update translation of Simplified Chinese

 Mod v0.1.5 beta 2014.9.11